Alan-Rodz/SGBReact/README.md

 like Membership prices, they can vary through time, and they can be modified by Administrator Employees.
 They have the same limitations that Membership prices do.

+# Project Limitations
+There are several things that are outside the scope of this small application, as well as things that could be improved upon, such as:
+- Improving Date Handling
+- PaginationButtons are very likely needlessly complex / not efficient
+- The relationship between Sales, PDFs and Tables could be better
+- Further logistic development for what it means to update a Membership (e.g. enforcing Membership renewal given certain conditions) could be implemented
+- Further logistic development regarding Book Sales could be made

+And I'm sure there are many others.
+But like the disclaimer said, this app was developed for educational purposes.